 “Most examinations for individuals are correspondence examinations,” says Jackie Perlman, principal tax research analyst at H&R Block’s Tax Institute.

-“You’ll get a letter from the IRS.
+“You’ll get an audit letter from the IRS.
 Be sure to read it.
 It doesn’t mean you’re in trouble or that you’re going to jail.”

-The taxmen are simply looking for an explanation for the discrepancy.
+The tax auditors are simply looking for an explanation for the discrepancy.

 Record-keeping also is essential for outside income from part-time jobs or tutoring, Perlman says, and the best thing of all is “contemporaneous” record-keeping.
 “The IRS loves that word,” she says.
 “Tax courts love that word.”

-“Contemporaneous” means keeping your records as you go along, rather than waiting until the end of the year and trying to reconstruct everything.
+“Contemporaneous” means keeping your records of your taxable income and expenses as you go along, rather than waiting until the end of the year and trying to reconstruct everything.
 And, of course, you should keep receipts for everything.

 If you have good records and backup documents, an examination can be fairly painless.
-You just supply the information requested to the IRS, any necessary adjustments are made, and everybody is happy.
+You simply supply the information requested to the IRS, any necessary adjustments are made, and everybody is happy.

 There may not even be a penalty.
 “You usually have to have seriously underpaid to get a penalty,” Perlman says.
 “Suppose you forget to report that little bit of bank interest income or that dividend income.
 That can happen to anyone.”

-But it may lead to an examination because the IRS has that information on the 1099, which was provided by the bank or broker.
+But such discrepancies may lead to an examination because the IRS has that information on the 1099, which was provided by the bank or broker.

-“You are not supposed to play the audit game,” Perlman cautions, meaning you shouldn’t count on the IRS not to audit you because your deductions for charity or unreimbursed employment expenses are reasonable or in line with what most people have.
+“You are not supposed to play the audit game,” Perlman cautions, meaning you shouldn’t count on the IRS not to audit you because your deductions for charity or unreimbursed employment expenses are reasonable or in line with what most people have noted on their tax returns.

 “Honesty is the best policy” if you don’t want to worry about an IRS audit, Perlman says.